dbos-inc/dbos-docs/docs/getting-started/index.md

 Welcome to DBOS!
 To get started, follow these tutorials to create and deploy your first DBOS application in minutes:

 - Download the SDK and run a "Hello, Database!" application on your computer: [SDK Quickstart](./quickstart)
-- Deploy your application to the cloud: [Cloud Quickstart](./quickstart-cloud)

 Then, check out these guides to learn how to build complex fault-tolerant applications in DBOS: